aeternity/protocol/consensus/miner_signalled_consensus.md

 Let us call TC the number of confirmations for the "signalling" block interval.
 Such number is meant to be configured by the user and to default to approximately two hours i.e. 40 (`= 2 * 20`).

-Let us call H2 the height from which the new consensus protocol may be active.
-H2 must be equal to HS + TA + TS + TC.
+The height at which the new consensus protocol may be active is equal to HS + TS + TC.

 ## Rationale